h01ger/piuparts/README_server.txt

  packages) or the restricted set in a partial distribution (e.g. stable to backports to testing).

-* "area" is the archive area to use, set to one of main, contrib, non-free.
-This is used for loading Packages files to get the list of packages to be tested.
-Default: "main".
+* "area" is the archive area used to get the list of packages to be tested.
+The Packages file for this area will be loaded.
+The default is "main" and the possible values depend on the vendor, for Debian these are main, contrib, non-free.

-* "components" restricts the archive areas that will be used in the generated sources.list.
-Further restrictions may be set in distros.conf.
+* "components" sets the archive areas that will be available when testing the packages selected via the "area" setting.
+These will be enabled in the generated sources.list.
 Defaults to "", which means all components will be available.
-Useful setting: "main" with area = main to avoid using packages outside main.
+A useful setting is "main" together with area = main to avoid using packages outside main.
+Testing packages from a 'partial' area like contrib or non-free usually requires additional or all components to be available.

 * "arch" is the architecture to use.
  Default: dpkg --print-architecture.